plone/plone.app.collection/README.rst

 Introduction
 ============

+WARNING!!!

+This is the Dexterity-based branch of plone.app.collection which will not be developed further.
+The code has been merged into plone.app.contententtypes!

+There is a good chance you don't want to make any changes here!
+If you want to add enhancements please do it in plone.app.contenttypes.

+WARNING!!!

 Collections in Plone are the most powerful tool content editors and site managers have to construct navigation and site sections.